-If you are wondering if you can travel to Mexico right now, the answer is yes, you can.
+If you are wondering if it is safe to travel to Mexico right now, the answer is yes.
 Mexico is a favorite tourist destination for travelers seeking a respite from the winter cold, but visitors travel here year-round whether to visit the stunning beaches, quaint towns, or the bustling Mexico City with all of its museums, culture, and history.
 As long as you are prepared and take into account the travel advisories and new COVID-19 pre-departure testing measures, Mexico is open and ready to welcome travelers.

 Is it Safe to Travel to Mexico?

-While the authorities have been warning people to avoid non-essential travel to Mexico since the pandemic hit, many travelers are still flooding Mexico´s beaches and travel hot spots just to escape confinement and enjoy a relaxing vacation in a beautiful place.
-According to an Expedia travel forecast, Cancun and the Riviera Maya are coming in as the most-wished for beach spots to travel to in 2021.
+While the authorities have been warning people to avoid non-essential travel to Mexico since the pandemic hit, it is safe to travel to Mexico and many travelers are still flooding Mexico’s beaches and travel hot spots just to escape the cold and enjoy a relaxing vacation in a beautiful paradise.
+According to Travel & Leisure, Mexico is the 2022 Destination of the Year and according to Condé Nast Traveler, Querétaro, Mexico is one of the best places to travel to in 2022.

-Since the pandemic started last year, many states in Mexico have adopted strict health and safety guidelines from rigorous disinfecting protocols to promoting social distancing and reducing capacity to temperature taking, offering hand sanitizer, and requiring the mandatory use of face masks.
+Since the pandemic started, many states in Mexico have adopted strict health and safety guidelines from rigorous disinfecting protocols to promoting social distancing and reducing capacity to temperature taking, offering hand sanitizer, and requiring the mandatory use of face masks.

 As you decide where to travel to in Mexico, looking for destinations which have received the Safe Travels Stamp is a good place to start.